 The reefs and waters surrounding Orpheus Island National Park are protected within the Great Barrier Reef Coast Marine Park and the Great Barrier Reef Marine Park.
 There are public moorings in the waters around Orpheus Island National Park.
 Moorings reduce coral damage from anchors and provide safe and sustainable access to popular reefs and islands.
 They suit a variety of vessel sizes and are accessed on a first-come-first-served basis.

-If you are staying at the Pioneer Bay campsite, there is a trail that goes up past the ruins of the old shepherd's hut to a spectacular viewpoint.
-The low grass allows you to easily walk to further viewpoints to the north and south as well.
+If you are staying at the Pioneer Bay campsite, the track starts just past the old national park seating area.
+The trail that goes past the ruins of the remains of a shepherd's hut (the first British settlement) to a spectacular viewpoint.
+Continue to follow the track through the rainforest and then through the grass section to a viewpoint.
+There are further viewpoints to the north and south as well.

 Albino Rock, formerly White Rock, is an island east of Great Palm Island, part of the Greater Palm group in Queensland, Australia and is part of Orpheus Island National Park.
 The surrounding waters are in the Great Barrier Reef Marine Park in the Coral Sea, which is administered by the Great Barrier Reef Marine Park Authority (GBRMPA).
 The island once held the Albino Rock lighthouse.
 The older name "White Rock" is at least as old as 1939.
 Check it out if you have the opportunity.

 - Long-sleeved clothing for protection from the sun